boomerchan/sd_training_scripts/README.md

 # sd_training_scripts
 Miscellaneous python scripts for managing SD training datasets.
 ## rename_bulk.py
 **Recommended to complete this step before generating txt files for captions.** Renames all files within a specified directory and sequentially appends a number to each file, regardless of the file extension (jpg, png, etc).
 Usage:
 ```
 python rename_bulk.py /path/to/dir newfilename
 ```
 Output: newfilename-1.png, newfilename-2.jpg, newfilename-3.png, etc.
 ## resize_bulk.py

-Simple script to crop and resize all images in a folder to the closest SDXL training resolution based on its resolution. **The original images are not modified.** New cropped and resized images are placed inside of a folder named `/resized`.
+Simple script to crop and resize all images in a folder to the closest SDXL training resolution based on its aspect ratio. **The original images are not modified.** New cropped and resized images are placed inside of a folder named `/resized`.
 Default usage:
 ```
 python resize_bulk.py /path/to/dir [--width pixels] [--height pixels] [--random] [--png] [--shortside pixels] [--longside pixels]
 ```
-By default, selects the resolution closest to the original image aspect ratio and outputs as jpg.
+By default, selects an SDXL training resolution closest to the original image aspect ratio and outputs as jpg.
 Use commandline flag `--random` to randomize the aspect ratio.
 Use commandline flag `--png` to save as png (this is slower and uses more space).
+Two SDXL aspect ratios are disabled by default, remove the hashes in the .py file to use them.
 Example:
 ```
 python resize_bulk.py /path/to/dir --random --png
 ```